High-Performance-IO/capio/README.md

 > CAPIO-CL configuration file), CAPIO will not be able to operate correctly!

 > [!tip]
-> To gracefully shhut down the capio server instance, just send the SIGUSR1 signal.
+> To gracefully shut down the capio server instance, just send the SIGUSR1 signal.
 > the capio_server process will then automatically clean up and terminate itself!

 ---